wessaunders/FirebaseRepoTest/README.md

 *All of the examples of firebase code are based on the code samples from the excellent [https://github.com/firebase/quickstart-android] (Firebase Quickstart SDK).
 If you haven't checked it out I highly encourage it.*

-#####Disclaimer: This is a demo
-This is provided as an example, and as such it does not implement all of the firebase features that are available.
-It is simply intended to be an example project.
-And yes, the UI is terrible.
-Again, demo project....

 ###Authentication
 Firebase authentication is implemented through a facade that wraps around the firebase authentication library.
 The facade provides automatic setup and teardown of all associated authentication event handlers, so that all that is required for a developer is to simply declare the authentication facade and call the appropriate method.